Herbs have many health benefits. That’s why people around the world (not just in China) have been using them for centuries.

 4. ADD AROMATHERAPY

 Essential oils of plants can promote good health and wellbeing through your powerful sense of smell.
 Traditionally these oils are used to ease various physical and emotional complaints.
 Use aromatherapy essential oils to heighten the relaxing or stimulating effect of your massage, or sprinkle your preferred aroma into your daily surroundings.

 Always dilute before use or blend with good carrier oil.
 Never take internally or use directly onto the skin.
-Take a look at the guide to health benefits of each essential oil.

 5. USE FOR BEAUTY